-You can use Storage Manager to manually setup the cluster by creating a cluster, setting up the node management and cluster management networks, and setting up the AutoSupport messages and event notifications.
+You can use Storage Manager to manually setup the cluster by creating a cluster, setting up the node management and cluster management networks, and setting up event notifications.

 Creating a cluster

 You can use ThinkSystem Storage Manager for DM Series to create and set up a cluster in your data center.